Connect with others who understand.

 Blood Tests

 One common blood test used in diagnosing ovarian cancer is the detection of cancer antigen 125 (CA-125).
 A cancer antigen is a protein only found on cancerous cells.
-Women with ovarian cancer often have elevated levels of this protein; however, some women may never have elevated CA-125 levels.
+Individuals with ovarian cancer often have elevated levels of this protein.
+However, some people may never have elevated CA-125 levels.
 In addition to ovarian cancer, high CA-125 levels can indicate:

 • Pelvic inflammatory disease